 Remove the tarts from the oven or slide the parchment onto a cooling rack.
 Let it cool for at least 15 minutes.

-Brush the glaze over the tarts, slice, and serve with a scoop of vanilla ice cream if preferred.
+Brush the glaze over the tarts, slice, and serve with a scoop of ice cream.
 Enjoy!

 What are the best apples to use for this apple tart recipe?